Purpose-built software for fault-tolerant quantum computing

 Fault-tolerant quantum computing (FTQC) requires software that can operate on an unprecedented scale.
 PsiQuantum’s software was built to meet this challenge: tools that empower researchers, developers, and enterprises to design useful FTQC algorithms, develop their circuits, estimate their resources, and prepare for the arrival of the first generation of fault-tolerant hardware.

-These tools have transformed PsiQuantum’s own algorithmic R&D, reducing workflows from months to days, and are now being made available to the broader community through a combination of both open-access and Construct, our enterprise-grade integrated development environment.
+These tools have transformed PsiQuantum’s own algorithmic R&D, reducing workflows from months to days, and are now being made available to the broader community through our open access offerings under our software platform Construct.

 PsiQuantum’s FTQC software is tailored for how quantum developers actually work.
 Whether you’re illustrating circuits for a publication, building a full-scale algorithm in Python, or estimating whether your method will run on a FTQC machine, our tools are designed to work together to guide you through each stage of development.
-Our enterprise offering, Construct, brings these components together in a fully integrated platform, while our open-access tools enable broad research community engagement.
+PsiQuantum Construct brings these components together in a fully integrated toolkit in an open-access model to enable broad research community engagement.

 Design 01